MorganR/rust-simple-sensors/README.md

-# rust-sensors
+# Simple Sensors (for Rust)

 Rust library for communicating with common sensors.

-Written and verified using a Raspberry Pi 3B+, but all sensors use Rust's [embedded-hal](https://github.com/rust-embedded/embedded-hal) to enable wide compatibility.
+Written and verified using a Raspberry Pi 3B+, but all sensors use the [embedded-hal](https://github.com/rust-embedded/embedded-hal) crate to enable wide compatibility.

 ## License